Malini Ranganathan Associate Professor School of International Service

 Professional Presentations

-INVITED TALKS (only recent)
+INVITED KEYNOTES (only recent)

 - 2021.
 "Abolition and Climate Justice in Transnational Perspective."
 Invited to the "Abolitionist and Emancipatory Futures: Antiracist Struggles and Climate Justice" panel, part of the Global Black Lives Matter Series at the University of California, Los Angeles.